groue/GRMustache/Guides/forking.md

     *Templates* render full templates and partials, *tags* render user data, *text elements* render raw text, and *template overrides* render overridable partial tags.

-    For instance, from the tokens parsed from `Hello {{name}}!`, a compiler outputs an AST made of one template containing two text elements and a tag element.
+    For instance, from the tokens parsed from `Hello {{name}}!`, a compiler outputs an AST made of two text elements and a tag element.

     There are three subclasses of GRMustacheTag: